 We will not sell or rent your information to third parties.

 We will not share your information with third parties for marketing purposes.

-We may pass your information to our third party service providers, agents subcontractors and other associated organisations for the purposes of completing tasks and providing services to you on our behalf (for example to process donations and send you mailings).
-However, when we use third party service providers, we disclose only the personal information that is necessary to deliver the service.
+We may pass your information to our third party partners, agents subcontractors and other associated organisations for the purposes of completing tasks and delivering programmes to you on our behalf (for example to process donations and send you mailings).
+However, when we use third party partners, we disclose only the personal information that is necessary to deliver the programme.

 When you are using our secure online donation pages or online payment pages, your money is processed by a third party payment processor, who specialises in the secure online capture and processing of credit/debit card transactions.
 If you have any questions regarding secure transactions, please contact us.

 - You have the right to object to the processing of your personal information.

 - If the personal information we hold about you is incorrect you can ask us to correct it.

 - You have the right to ask us to delete the personal information that we hold about you.

 - You have a right to ask us to restrict how we use your personal information.

 - If we change the way that we use your personal information at any point, we will amend this privacy notice and send the updated version to you no less than four weeks before we make the change.